 Citizens of countries not listed above are unfortunately not eligible for any SI scholarships for master’s studies.
 We suggest that you look for other scholarship opportunities.

 About 600 master’s programmes taught in English starting in the autumn semester 2020 are eligible for SISSA.
-The list of eligible master’s programmes for SISSA 2020/2021 will be published here by 6 November 2019.
+Check the list of eligible master’s programmes for SISSA 2020/2021.

 Regarding the university application, you must also: